WP Engine vs Cloudways 2026: Which Managed WordPress Host Actually Wins?

 Cloudways Overview: The Developer's Flexible Workhorse

-Now imagine a different scene.
-You're building a site for a client, and you need it on AWS because they have compliance requirements.
-Or maybe you're hosting five WordPress sites, two Laravel apps, and a static site, and you want them all managed through a single dashboard.
-Or you're a freelancer who wants DigitalOcean speeds without DigitalOcean complexity.
+Now imagine a different scenario.
+You're building a site for a client who needs it on AWS due to compliance.
+Or maybe you're hosting five WordPress sites, two Laravel apps, and a static site, and you want one single dashboard to rule them all.
+Or you're a freelancer who wants DigitalOcean's speed without wrestling with server configuration.
 Cloudways was built for exactly these situations.

-Cloudways (now owned by DigitalOcean since 2022 — fun fact that most people still don't realize) is a managed cloud hosting platform that acts as a layer on top of major cloud providers.
-You pick your cloud provider, pick your server specs, and Cloudways handles the server management — security patches, PHP updates, Nginx configuration, Redis caching setup, and so on.
-It's still managed hosting, but it gives you dramatically more control over the underlying infrastructure than WP Engine does.
+Cloudways (now owned by DigitalOcean since 2022 — fun fact most people still don't know about) is a managed cloud hosting platform that sits on top of major cloud providers.
+You pick your cloud provider, pick your server specs, and Cloudways handles the rest — security patches, PHP updates, Nginx configuration, Redis caching setup.
+It's still managed hosting, but with dramatically more control over the underlying infrastructure than WP Engine offers.

-By 2026, Cloudways has doubled down on its developer-friendly features, with a particularly strong push into team collaboration tools, advanced staging workflows, and the Cloudways Bot (their AI-powered support assistant — look, I was skeptical, but it's honestly more useful than most AI chatbots in the hosting space).
+By 2026, Cloudways has leaned even harder into developer-friendly features, with particularly strong team collaboration tools, advanced staging workflows, and the Cloudways Bot (their AI-powered support assistant — look, I was skeptical too, but it's honestly more useful than most AI chatbots in the hosting space).

 Cloudways Key Features

-• Pay-as-you-go pricing — hourly billing, no long-term contracts
+- Pay-as-you-go pricing — hourly billing, no long-term contracts required

-• Bot + 24/7 live chat support — no phone support, but chat response times are fast
+- Bot + 24/7 live chat support — no phone support, but chat response times are solid

 Cloudways Pricing (2026)